Kokoda Track campaign: Battle of Oivi–Gorari

 From Kokoda, the route to Wairopi, and then, to Buna–Gona, was mainly easterly, whereas the advance from Eora Village was mainly to the north.
-On the main track from Kokoda to Waropi (at the crossing of the Kumusi River) Horii had constructed strong defensive positions, prepared several weeks before.
+On the main track from Kokoda to Wairopi (at the crossing of the Kumusi River) Horii had constructed strong defensive positions, prepared several weeks before.
 These were centred on the heights overlooking Oivi, with a position in depth at Gorari, which also covered an approach from the southern parallel track.
 The 41st Regiment, with a battalion of the 144th Regiment and seven artillery pieces faced an advance from the west.
 Two battalions of the 144th Regiment held the position at Gorari and a track approaching from the south.
 The force headquarters was to the immediate rear.

 The 16th Brigade (including the 3rd Battalion) patrolled toward Oivi, making contact on 4 November.
 In fighting that continued until 6 November, it tried unsuccessfully to break the position.
 Vasey then committed the 25th Brigade, with the 2/1st Battalion attached, to an attack from the south toward Gorari.
 The brigade was to advance along the southern parallel track as far as Waju.
 The 2/1st Battalion leading, initially overshot this and had to retrace its steps but was ready to advance north on 7 November.
 Horii had become aware of the Australian movement and dispatched his two battalions at Gorari south along the connecting track.
 They established an all-round defence on a position near Baribe, about halfway between the two parallel tracks.
 Horii also called the 1st/144th back from Oivi to occupy the position left vacant at Goari.

 On 8 November, Eather contacted the position at Baribe, enveloping it with the 2/25th and 2/31st Battalions.
 On 9 November, the 2/33rd and 2/1st Battalions pushed around the Japanese position on the connecting track and advanced on Gorari, where they attacked the 1/144th Battalion and Horii's headquarters.
 Bombing and strafing attacks were also conducted against the Japanese positions near Oivi.
 By 10 November, Horii ordered a withdrawal but the situation for the Japanese had degenerated into a rout.
 Fighting had largely ceased by midday 11 November.
 The Japanese lost around 430 killed, around 400 wounded and abandoned fifteen artillery pieces among other material.